GML Claims Defense: Police And Firefighter Work Injury

 Police officers, corrections officers and career firefighters who are injured on the job are covered by special legislation in New York State known as the General Municipal Law (GML).
 Separate from New York State workers’ compensation, these claims can be complex — and expensive — if local government officials are not familiar with the claims process and defenses.

-The Albany law firm of Walsh and Hacker provides defense counsel to cities and counties in the Capital District, Upstate and the Hudson Valley.
+The law firm of Walsh and Hacker provides defense counsel to cities and counties throughout New York.
 We have experience with GML claims and arbitrations.
-Call (518) 463-1269 or toll free (866) 240-3041 to arrange a consultation.
+Call us at (518) 463-1269 to arrange a consultation.

 We have handled workers’ compensation defense for more than 40 years, and many of the same strategies apply to defending municipalities against General Municipal Law claims: